-- 2.1.1 Following submission of the DCO application in January 2019, the examination will commence in August 2019 with a decision on the application from the Secretary of State expected in August 2020. - 2.1.2 The latest planned start of works is December 2020 with the latest completion of main site construction activities and scheme open for traffic anticipated by May 2022.
+- 2.1.1 Following submission of the DCO application in January 2019, the examination commenced in August 2019 with a decision on the application from the Secretary of State expected no later than August 2020. - 2.1.2 The latest planned start of works is December 2020 with the latest completion of main site construction activities and scheme open for traffic anticipated by May 2022.